spectrocloud/librarium/docs/docs-content/integrations/k3s.md

 <TabItem label="Palette Virtual Cluster" value="palette-virtual-cluster">

 Since you are setting up a virtual cluster inside another Kubernetes cluster, you can configure its pods and services differently than the host cluster.
 The default configuration file you get includes parameters that offer you a higher degree of customization.
+These configuration parameters are exposed in the cluster group settings page.

 |**Parameter**|**Description** |
 |-------------|----------------|